danilosobral/unity-gesture-recognition/README.md

 Assign the script `EventsManager` to the third `GameObject` you have added to your scene.
 This is responsible for signalling your game that the player's hand is opened or closed, as well as activating the `ApiController`, so it sends the requests for Login and imageUpload, when the game triggers it.

 #### Events triggered by the game
-* Login
+* **Login**:
 When your game needs to login to the back-end server, trigger the Login event, by using the following command, where `login` and `password` are `strings` and `remeber_login` is `bool`
 ```
 EventsManager.instance.OnLoginTrigger(gameObject.GetInstanceID(), login, password, remember_login);
 ```

-* Upload Images
+* **Upload Images**:
  When your game needs to send the video to the back-end server, trigger the uplaodImages event, by using the following command
 ```
 EventsManager.instance.OnUploadImagesTrigger(gameObject.GetInstanceID());
 ```

 #### Events triggered by the package
-* Hand movement detected
+* **Hand movement detected**:
  When the package detects that the player has the hand opened or closed, it will trigger the MoveHand event.
 To detect it, add the following line to the `Start()` function.
 ```
 EventsManager.instance.MoveHandTrigger += HandMovementDetected;
 ```